dotnet/docs/docs/core/compatibility/windows-forms/5.0/null-owner-causes-invalidoperationexception.md

 ---
-title: "Breaking change: DataGridView-related APIs throw InvalidOperationException"
+title: ".NET 5 breaking change: DataGridView-related APIs throw InvalidOperationException"
 description: Learn about the breaking change in .NET 5 where some APIs related to DataGridView throw an exception if the object's DataGridViewCellAccessibleObject.Owner value is null. ms.date: 09/18/2020
 ---
-# DataGridView-related APIs now throw InvalidOperationException
+# DataGridView-related APIs throw InvalidOperationException

 Some APIs related to <xref:System.Windows.Forms.DataGridView> now throw an <xref:System.InvalidOperationException> if the object's <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner?displayProperty=nameWithType> value is `null`.

 ## Change description

 In previous .NET versions, the affected APIs throw a <xref:System.NullReferenceException> when they are invoked and the <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner> property value is `null`.
-Starting in .NET 5, these APIs throw an <xref:System.InvalidOperationException> instead of a <xref:System.NullReferenceException> if the <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner> property value is `null` when they are invoked.
+Starting in .NET 5, these APIs throw an <xref:System.InvalidOperationException> instead of a <xref:System.NullReferenceException> if the <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner> property value is `null` when they're invoked.

 ## Reason for change